 “A distraction that could have proven deadly for these pawns!” added Black Canary.
 “One of us might have injured them accidentally during the battle.
 We know that would also indirectly hurt some of our friends who are close to them.”

 “I’ve identified the taller Ace,” said Hawkwoman.
-“His name is Henry Harding.
+“His name is Ed Harding.
 He was the Martian Manhunter’s old boss years ago, when J’onn was a policeman in Middletown.”

 Green Arrow slammed his fist into the palm of his other hand.
 “That nails it!
 Not only does some snake know the victims were friends of some members, but he also just might know who those members are behind their masks and cowls!”